Fahad-3s/3rd-Strike-button-tester/README.md

 Open `settings.ini` and go to lines 10 and 11, and then write the attacks you want to test after p1_buttons and p2_buttons, writing the name of the normal attack and if there are any directions being held during the attack, add them with numpad notation.

+Within `settings.ini`, you will also find pixel_step.
+This is the number of pixels that you will jump forward during 'coarse search'.
+Once a change in behaviour is detected between two normals, it will go back 1 pixel until the exact point of difference is found.
+Larger pixel_step numbers, e.g. >5, will result in faster results, whereas smaller pixel_step values will result in more accurate results.
+The minimum value is 2.

 Numpad notation:

 <img width="400" height="333" alt="image" src="https://github.com/user-attachments/assets/401b5cd4-2d08-48f8-8731-d22e6e436f41" />